canonical/archive-auth-mirror/README.md

 # Overview

-This charm deploys the Ubuntu ESM (Extended Security Maintenance) mirroring service.
+This subordinate charm deploys an application to mirror and periodically sync an Ubuntu archive.

 It's meant to be deployed alongside apache2 so that the mirrored archive can be exposed.